 Woodmore South real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Woodmore South neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

-In addition, most neighborhoods are composed of a mixture of ages of homes, but the Woodmore South stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
+Furthermore, most neighborhoods are composed of a mixture of ages of homes, but the Woodmore South stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
 What you'll sense when you look around or drive the streets of this neighborhood is that many of the residences look the same because of this similarity of age.
-In fact, 85.9% of the residential real estate here was built in this one time period.
+In fact, 82.1% of the residential real estate here was built in this one time period.

 Woodmore South is also pretty special linguistically.
 Significantly, 3.7% of its residents five years old and above primarily speak African languages at home.
 While this may seem like a small percentage, it is higher than 97.9% of the neighborhoods in America.